NetworkLife/Network-Automation/readme.md

 - Extract "show inventory" from all your switches and put them in an output.csv

 # Disclaimer
 I'm not a dev, this is NOT fancy code.
 It does work (for me at least!) though.
-You can seriously mess up your ACI fabric with my scripts if you don't know what you're doing.
+You can seriously mess up your network with my scripts if you don't know what you're doing.
 I take no responsibility for that :)